cloudFPGA/DOSA/doc/Install.md

-Installation and Dependencies of DOSA (dimidium)
+Installation and Dependencies of DOSA (gradatim)
 ===================================================

 Requirements